UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 :::{.column}

 + An *imperative language* requires the programmer to determine the steps that the program should follow.
 For example, Python.
-+ A *declarative language* requires the programmer to specify the outpus and the computer figures out the steps needed to get the queried outputs.
++ A *declarative language* requires the programmer to specify the output and the computer figures out the steps needed to get the queried outputs.

 :::
 ::::::